 5. Exempted Projects and Routine Capital

 Capital review structures exempt certain routine and necessary capital projects from formal MII approval, recognizing that airports benefit from continuously maintaining facilities, address safety and regulatory requirements, and respond to operational emergencies.
-The scope of exemptions varies significantly based on ratemaking methodology.
+The scope of exemptions varies based on ratemaking methodology.

 5.1 Exemptions Under Residual Ratemaking